ryansydnor/blog/content/blog/agile-mbas-cornell-tech-students-reflect-and-grow-together.md

 +++
 date = "2018-08-08T07:55:38-04:00"
 description = "I’ve made so many new and diverse friends during my first summer at Cornell Tech.
-One thing that unites us all is the way our personal goals align perfectly with those of the university: fuse technology with business and creative thinking.
+One thing that unites us all is the way our personal goals align perfectly with the university: fuse technology with business and creative thinking.
 We also share the premise that the rapid pace of innovation in the digital age calls for a new approach to the way we learn, collaborate, and craft our experience.
-With that in mind, as our MBA class of 2019 approached the end of our summer semester in Ithaca, we wanted to crystallize our experiences by reflecting on what had gone well, what could be improved, and what we should do differently." title = "Growing Together: Cornell Tech Students Reflect and Shape Change"
+With that in mind, as our MBA class of 2019 approached the end of our summer semester in Ithaca, we wanted to crystallize our experiences by reflecting on what had gone well, what could be improved, and what we should do differently." title = "Agile MBAs: Cornell Tech Students Reflect and Grow Together"

 +++

 I’ve made so many new and diverse friends during my first summer at [Cornell Tech](https://tech.cornell.edu/about/).
-One thing that unites us all is the way our personal goals align perfectly with those of the university: fuse technology with business and creative thinking.
+One thing that unites us all is the way our personal goals align perfectly with the university: fuse technology with business and creative thinking.
 We also share the premise that the rapid pace of innovation in the digital age calls for a new approach to the way we learn, collaborate, and craft our experience.

 With that in mind, as our MBA class of 2019 approached the end of our summer semester in Ithaca, we wanted to crystallize our experiences by reflecting on what had gone well, what could be improved, and what we should do differently.